Canada’s 47,000+ age group athletes are the heart of the Triathlon Canada Nation.

 The WT Competition Rules are not fully enforced for community events, as they are written for the highest level of competition in the sport.
 Your provincial sport organization or event organizing committee can provide the information you need specific to your race of choice.

 Triathlon Canada Nation.
 We Can.
 We Will.

 Never miss an update.

-The official start line for triathlon in Canada, leading some on a path to the podium and inspiring others to achieve their personal best.
+The official start line for triathlon in Canada, leading some on the way to the podium and inspiring others to achieve their best performances.